papadim/memoria/README.md

 # Database

 The database (MySQL) implementation is the core of memoria.
-The database schema must be flexible(modular and abstract) in order for the system to be able to adapt to all countries in spite of the differences they may have.
-It must be also easy to understand in favor of maintenance and every other technical,or not, need that may emerge.
+The database schema is flexible(modular and abstract) in order for the system to be able to adapt to all countries in spite of the differences they may have.
+It is also easy to understand in favor of maintenance and every other technical,or not, need that may emerge.